What Is the Mustang FR500?Last Updated August 9, 2023 | Meghan Drummond

 |FR500C Salt Flats

 The FR500 showed that the S197 Mustang could, with the right modifications, be a legitimate racecar.
 And its different variants established the wide variety of tracks it could be successful on.
-Though Ford stopped making the FR500, race-ready Mustangs are still put together regularly by enthusiasts.
+Though Ford stopped making the FR500, race-ready Mustangs are still put together regularly by enthusiasts and driven at places like NMRA.